stanford-ppl/Delite/profiler/README.md

   * The variation in Total/Execution/Synchronization time across different kernels in the app with change in number of threads.

 * Using this view:
-  * Use the 'Upload run summaries' button to upload multiple profileData.js files.
+  * Use the 'Upload run summaries' button to upload multiple profile.db files.
   * Once all the input files have been processed in the backend, the 'View data' button is enabled.
 Click this button to view the graphs that indicate the variation in different metrics for the tic-toc regions in the app.
   * Use the 'Metric' drop-down on the right to select the metric for which the variation needs to be visualized
   * The strip at the bottom can be used to view the same metrics for different kernels.